open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

 Shared / dynamic Libraries
 ---------------------------

-Shared or dynamic libraries are files linked against at compile time by the plugin or common library to load all the references included via the library's header and then distributed with the end-user application so that the application can load the library code at run time.
-This means, the plugin / common library need the external library files to build, as well as during runtime to load the library symbols.
+Shared or dynamic libraries are pre-built libraries that are linked to the plugin or common library at compile time.
+The plugin / common library needs access to the library's header files, plus a library linker file that's only used for compilation.
+The plugin / common library must ship with a separate dynamic library, which is called by the plugin / common library at runtime.

 These library files are platform-specific.
-Windows requires a :code:`.lib` file during compile-time and :code:`.dll` file run-time, while Linux needs a "shared object" or a :code:`.so` file  and MacOS needs a :code:`.dylib` file for both compile and run time.
-Since Windows does not have standardized paths for libraries, as Linux and MacOS do, it is necessary to pack the appropriate Windows version of the required libraries alongside the source code files.
-For Linux and MacOS, you can either install these dependencies to the standardized paths using the OS's package manager or manually, or you can provide the library files alongside the source code files just like Windows.
-To allow the plugin / common libray to find and load these library files during compile-time and run-time, you also need to modify their :code:`CMakeLists.txt` file.
+Windows requires a :code:`.lib` file during compile-time and :code:`.dll` file at runtime.
+Linux needs a "shared object" or :code:`.so` file and macOS needs a :code:`.dylib` file for both compile and run time.
+Since Windows does not have standardized paths for libraries, as Linux and macOS do, it is necessary to pack the appropriate Windows version of the required libraries alongside the source code files.
+For Linux and macOS, you can either install these dependencies to the standardized paths manually or using a package manager, or you can provide the library files alongside the source code files just like Windows.
+To allow the plugin / common libray to find and load these library files during compile-time and runtime, you also need to modify their :code:`CMakeLists.txt` file.

 The steps for modifying the :code:`CMakeLists.txt` as well as providing and installing the libraries are as follows: